 Debra Eagles

-Dr. Debra Eagles, an Associate Professor in the Department of Emergency Medicine and the School of Epidemiology and Public Health, is internationally recognized for her expertise in managing elderly patients requiring emergency care.
+Dr. Eagles, an Associate Professor in the Department of Emergency Medicine and the School of Epidemiology and Public Health, is internationally recognized for her expertise in managing elderly patients requiring emergency care.
 She is an innovative researcher, with a focus on frailty, cognitive impairment and atrial fibrillation.

 Since 2015, Dr. Eagles has been a leading figure in mentorship, offering guidance to medical students, residents, health care professionals, and researchers alike.
 She fosters a trusting environment that promotes learning.